- Home ›

 In the video below, Prof. Casarella discusses the future of Latino Theology:

+With William F. Storrar and Paul Louis Metzger.
+2011.
 A World for All?
-Global Civil Society in Political Theory and Trinitarian Theology (with William F. Storrar and Paul Louis Metzger) (2011)
+Global Civil Society in Political Theory and Trinitarian Theology.
+Grand Rapids, MI: Eerdmans.

-El Cuerpo de Cristo: The Hispanic Presence in the U.S. Catholic Church (with Raúl Gómez SDS) (1998)
+Ed. with Raul Gomez.
+2003.
+El Cuerpo de Cristo: The Hispanic Presence in the U.S. Catholic Church.

-"Hans Urs von Balthasar, Erich Przywara's Analogia Entis, and the Problem of a Catholic Denkform", The Analogy of Being: Invention of the Antichrist or the Wisdom of God?
-(2011)
+2011.
+"Hans Urs von Balthasar, Erich Przywara's Analogia Entis, and the Problem of a Catholic Denkform", The Analogy of Being: Invention of the Antichrist or the Wisdom of God? ed., Thomas Joseph White, O.P., pp. 192-206.
+Grand Rapids, MI; Eeerdmans Press.

-"Trinity and Creation: David L. Schindler and the Catholic Tradition", Being Holy in the World: Theology and Culture in the Thought of David L. Schindler (2011)
+2011.
+"Trinity and Creation: David L. Schindler and the Catholic Tradition", Being Holy in the World: Theology and Culture in the Thought of David L. Schindler, ed., Nicholas J. Healy Jr. and D.C.
+Schindler, pp. 30-54.
+Grand Rapids, MI: Eerdmans

 Before coming to Notre Dame in 2013, Peter Casarella served as professor of Catholic Studies at DePaul University where he was also the director of the Center for World Catholicism and Intercultural Theology.
 He has taught previously at the University of Dallas and The Catholic University of America.
 He has published almost fifty essays in scholarly journals on a variety of topics—e.g., medieval Christian Neoplatonism, contemporary theological aesthetics, and the Hispanic/Latino presence in the U.S. Catholic Church.
 In 2005 he served as President of the Academy of Catholic Hispanic Theologians in the US (ACHTUS).
 He has edited or co-edited: Cuerpo de Cristo: The Hispanic Presence in the U.S. Catholic Church (1998), Christian Spirituality and the Culture of Modernity: The Thought of Louis Dupré (1998), Cusanus: The Legacy of Learned Ignorance (2006), and, most recently, A World for All?
 Global Civil Society in Political Theory and Trinitarian Theology (2011).